 - Photo albums: Malvern Hills, springs, etc.

 There is a common perception that the Malvern Hills are made of one type of stone, the oldest in England.
 It is actually much more complex and interesting.
-There is a little information on the AONB web site Key Features page.

 Printed Explore Trail Guides are good sources of information on local geology and landscape, from Here & Worcs Earth Heritage Trust (focusing on Regionally Important Geological and Geomorphological Sites – RIGS).
 From Tourist Info Centres or phone 01905 855184 (£1-95 or £2 each).
 For the immediate Malvern area there are: